 You need to know the rules before you submit your film.
-Submissions for mobile film shorts and features competions are both closed.
+Submissions for mobile film shorts and features competions are currently closed.
+You can stay informed by accessing our social media pages at the bottom of this website.

 MFF2017 is adding new competition to our festival.
 Beginning with next year's film festival, we will select a total of 5 mobile "feature" length films and choose one winner to give a special trophy award for the first winner of what will be an annual addition to our international mobile film festival in San Diego.
 All the films must be shot with a mobile phone as the camera.
 Same rules as our traditional festivals apply (see below).
 The only difference is the length of the films.
 All five films to compete will be limited to no less than 20 minutes and no more than 60 minutes in length.